mesn1985/WebApplicationSecurityBasicsLab/JuiceShop/10_Basic_BFLAS.md

 Can you perform any action you where not intended to, such as adding or editing resources?

-One method call might give you some information about
+One method call might give you some information about the structure of the requests.

 # Add product
 From postman you should be able to add a product, if you use the right